Routes

 Layout

-<Layout> component refers to all layout.tsx files in the routes/ directory, which represent the layout of the corresponding route segment, and use <Outlet> to represent sub-components.
+The <Layout> component refers to all layout.tsx files in the routes/ directory.
+These represent the layout of their respective route segments, using <Outlet> for child components.

 NOTE